 The chair of the reference committee has the prerogative to permit non-members of the WSMA to present testimony.
 Committee meetings are open to the press.

 When offering testimony before the reference committee, or on the floor of the House, please identify yourself and the society or organization which you represent.
 It is helpful, unless raising a point of order or asking a question, if you indicate you are speaking in favor of, or in opposition to, the resolution or report under discussion.

 Remember, the reference committee is the most appropriate place for you to express your opinions and those of your constituents.
 Discussion on the floor of the House on Sunday is generally in response to the recommendations made by the reference committee and is not intended as a replay of more extensive testimony given at the committee hearings.

 Most reference committees complete their business in two to three hours on Saturday.
 The committee reports are published under the direction of the speaker and vice speaker and are available on the WSMA website by Saturday evening and in hard copy by 7 a.m. on Sunday.

-The WSMA offers password-protected online reference committees for those members who aren't able to attend the in-person reference committees, or who wish to review and discuss resolutions prior to the WSMA Annual Meeting.
+The WSMA offers password-protected virtual reference committees for those members who aren't able to attend the in-person reference committees, or who wish to review and discuss resolutions prior to the WSMA Annual Meeting.
 The WSMA also offers a general discussion forum, also available year-round, for members to develop their policy ideas or start a discussion on any general topic.
-Learn more about these forums.

 Please note that the WSMA may have a photographer and/or videographer on-site at this event to gather imagery for use by the WSMA in its communications materials and channels, as well as for media outreach.
 These images will be the property of the WSMA, and the WSMA will not sell or otherwise market event imagery.
 If you have any questions regarding imagery taken at a WSMA event, please contact Milana McLead at 206.441.9762 or email@example.com.